karmaester/RPG-Game/README.md

 ### Concept
 Control to the warrior to find monsters around the map.
-Kill as many shadows and demons as possible.
+Kill as many shadows and demons as possible and avoid being killed by them.

-Avoid being killed by the 2 different monsters that exist in the world.
-Controls
+### Controls
-You need a keyboard to control the Player Ship.

 Press ⬆️ to move up.